-- As NAR has maintained throughout the litigation, nothing in NAR's current policies (including the MLS Model Rule) has increased costs for buyers or sellers. - This settlement would preserve the choices consumers have regarding real estate services and compensation.
-After the new rule goes into effect, listing brokers and sellers could continue to offer compensation for buyer broker services, but such offers could not be communicated via the MLS. - The settlement expressly provides that sellers may communicate seller concessions - such as buyer closing costs - via the MLS provided that such concessions are not conditioned on the use of or payment to a buyer broker.
+- After the new rule goes into effect, listing agreements should be amended to reflect that offers of compensation cannot be communicated via the MLS. - The settlement expressly provides that sellers may communicate seller concessions-such as buyer closing costs-via the MLS provided that such concessions are not conditioned on the use of or payment to a buyer broker.